Stone Fleet (New South Wales): Bombo

 Bombo after arriving at Sydney with a bad list to port (January 1938).

-In 1938, Bombo had just left Kiama with a load of 'blue metal' when heavy weather caused the ship to develop a list to its port side.
+In January 1938, Bombo had just left Kiama with a load of 'blue metal' when heavy weather caused the ship to develop a list to its port side.
 At times the rails of the ship were under water, but the weather improved passing Botany Bay, and the ship made it safely into Sydney Harbour.
 Captain A. R. Bell was quoted as saying, "Despite the fact that we had a bit of a list and were In heavy weather, the Bombo was quite safe."
 Captain Arthur Robert Bell was a very experienced master of Stone Fleet ships, commanding (first) Kiama and then, for many years, Bombo.

-In 1949, Bombo, carrying 'blue metal', was attempting to make for the safety of Port Kembla, when her list became so great that she rolled over and sank off the coast between Wollongong and Port Kembla.
+In February 1949, Bombo, carrying 'blue metal', was attempting to make for the safety of Port Kembla, when her list became so great that she rolled over and sank off the coast between Wollongong and Port Kembla.
 Twelve of the fourteen crew lost their lives.
 Ten had managed to escape from the ship, and were in the water hanging onto planks or other flotsum.
 Overnight two men died, including Captain Arthur Bell.
 The two survivors and the ship's dog were the only ones to make it to shore, but were found a considerable distance north of the location at which the ship sank.